EOEPCA/convert/README.md

         type: Directory
 ```

-Signficantly, this input of type `Directory`, which triggers the ADES to perform a `stage-in` of the inputs from the identified source.
+Signficantly, this input is of type `Directory`, which triggers the ADES to perform a `stage-in` of the inputs from the identified source.

 During stage-in the ADES interprets the source, retrieves the identified assets and presents them as a STAC catalog in an input directory for the executing application.

-The ADES understands a variety of sources, such as OpenSearch URLs, which it is able to use as a source of assets and 'transform' to a local STAC catalog for application input.
+The deafult ADES deployment uses the [`stars` **_Spatio Temporal Asset Router Services_** tool](https://github.com/Terradue/Stars) to perform the stage-in. `stars` understands a variety of sources, such as atom feed from an OpenSearch URL, which it is able to use as a source of assets, from where they are retrieved, enumerated and described as a local static STAC calaog for application input.

 In the simplest case, the source can be provided as an existing STAC catalog, or even a single STAC item.